Read about our update schedules here.

 Release Management

-To enable effective release management for Salesforce, consider:
+To establish effective release management for Salesforce:

 Environment Strategy

-Teams often struggle to realize these benefits.
-Challenges to getting the most out of your development environments and strategy come from many sources.
-One key source is the type of development model your teams follow.
-In the older org-based development approach, environments had more than one role to fulfill.
-They have to be the place where various kinds of work happen, and they also have to be the source for your release artifacts (that is, the metadata that you want to deploy in a release).
-This often means environments were not easy to set up or tear down, they were often overcrowded and full of metadata conflicts between teams, and they did not contribute meaningful speed or flexibility to ALM overall.
+In the older, org-based development approach, each environment needed to serve several functions.
+In addition to being where your team does its various kinds of work, it needed to be the source for your release artifacts (that is, the metadata that you wanted to deploy in a release).
+Because environments weren’t easy to set up or tear down, they were often overcrowded and full of metadata conflicts between teams, and they don’t contribute meaningful speed or flexibility to ALM overall.

-To develop an effective environment strategy, consider:
+To develop an effective environment strategy:

-Features Scratch Org Developer Sandbox Developer Pro Sandbox Partial Copy Sandbox Full Sandbox
+Scratch Org Developer Sandbox Developer Pro Sandbox Partial Copy Sandbox Full Sandbox

-Supports org shape Yes No No No No
+Supports Org Shape Yes No No No No

-Supports source tracking Yes Yes Yes No No
+Supports Source Tracking Yes Yes Yes No No

-Lifespan 1 - 30 days Manually controlled Manually controlled Manually controlled Manually controlled
+Lifespan 1–30 days Manually controlled Manually controlled Manually controlled Manually controlled

 Release Preview Support Developer controlled Based on sandbox instance Based on sandbox instance Based on sandbox instance Based on sandbox instance

-Metadata determined by Source control Production Production Production Production
+Metadata Determined By Source control Production Production Production Production

-Data determined by Manual data load Manual data load Manual data load Sandbox template Production
+Data Determined By Manual data load Manual data load Manual data load Sandbox template Production

-Data limit 200 MB 200 MB 1 GB 5 GB Matches Production
+Data Limit 200 MB 200 MB 1 GB 5 GB Same as in production

 Task Org Shape Source Tracking Frequent Refreshes Release Preview Support All metadata from production Partial Metadata from production Large datasets from production Partial datasets from production Compatible Environments